Bulk up on ammo purchases, while you still can.

 A Fingerprint or License Required:

-This claim does not seem to ever go away as it rears its ugly head from time to time.
-In a nutshell, the shaky theory is that lead based projectiles will compromise certain wildlife species and the human race if ingested or physical exposure occurs.
-The end result is lead based ammo being restricted or illegal in certain areas or states.
+This claim does not seem to ever go away as it rears its ugly head occasionally.
+In a nutshell, the shaky theory is that lead-based projectiles will compromise certain wildlife species and the human race if ingested or physical exposure occurs.
+The end result is lead-based ammo being restricted or illegal in certain areas or states.

 There are already many restrictions on purchases of large quantities of ammo via the internet in some states.
 In addition, some retailers restrict how much of certain calibers one may purchase at any given time.
 This is still commonplace for .22 ammo.

-There is a lot of continuous discussion on limiting or banning importation of foreign made ammo in such highly used cartridges as 7.62×39 and 5.45×39.
+There is a lot of continuous discussion on limiting or banning the importation of foreign-made ammo in such highly used cartridges as 7.62×39 and 5.45×39.